ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

-  Various 'application note' documents and errata (for mcu and peripheral) (e.g. I2C port might not work under certain conditions) (application note for 'efficient coding' when looking at low power)
+  Various 'application note' documents and errata (for mcu and peripheral) (e.g. I2C port might not work under certain conditions) (application note for 'efficient coding' when looking at low power) If many people have encountered a common problem, will typically be an application note, e.g. DMA, DSP, encryption

+In addition to HAL files, typically have example source code for particular MCU on github from vendor

 ## Debug